 Paul introduces the idea of the Gospel in Romans 1:1-6 – “Paul, a servant of Christ Jesus, called to be an apostle, set apart for the gospel of God, which he promised beforehand through his prophets in the holy Scriptures, concerning his Son, who was descended from David according to the flesh and was declared to be the Son of God in power according to the Spirit of holiness by his resurrection from the dead, Jesus Christ our Lord, through whom we have received grace and apostleship to bring about the obedience of faith for the sake of his name among all the nations, including you who are called to belong to Jesus Christ.”

-“whose gospel it is?”
+“Whose gospel is it?”
 When Paul uses the phrase “the gospel of God”, he is not talking about a message about God.
 But rather he is describing an announcement that belongs to God, is authored by God, and owned by God.
 That is very important because we do not want to play with that.
-We are playing with something that not ours.
+We are playing with something that is not ours.
 You don’t want to mess with the gospel, you don’t want to tinker with it, you don’t want to improve on it, and you don’t want to change it.
-Paul, in Galatians, pronounce a curse on anyone who does it.
+Paul, in Galatians, pronounces a curse on anyone who does it.
 “If anyone is preaching to you a gospel contrary to the one you received, let him be accursed” (Galatians 1:9).

 There are a lot of Christians who present a false gospel in their evangelism.
 They don’t do this on purpose, but they do it nonetheless.
 Here are some examples of bad presentations of the gospel message: